top of page

 At first, this whole thing may seem a bit weird and far-fetched, but I have seen several independent behaviour profs and whatnot making the same connections as I will in this article.
 So these ideas aren’t mine, but their direct application to dog training and behaviour modification is something I consider originally my work, including 3-5 new treat-handling, -placement, and -delivery techniques that I think training geeks like me would find useful and/or interesting for bolstering the degrees of freedom available within existing techniques as well as possibly offering novel approaches useful during assessment, conditioning, and proofing.

 The 1973 oil crisis began in October when OPEC stopped at least 75% of crude oil shipments to nations who supported Israel during or after the Yom Kippur War, earlier that year.
-This led directly to a sudden and severely dwindling supply of oil, when compared to a “business-as-usual demand” demand.
+This led directly to a sudden and severely dwindling supply of oil, when compared to a “business-as-usual” supply.
 Many gas stations were without gas for weeks at a time, and many governments were forced into petroleum rationing “for essential services/uses only” to avoid price-gouging, huge lineups, rushes, hoarding, and escalating frustration and violence among those waiting for a fill-up.
-These situations may have led the academics of the time to a predisposition towards thinking and theorizing about best-distribution of limited resources and the implications for the behaviour of animals exposed to these kinds of stresses -- which just so happen to occur regularly in the daily challenges most wildlife faces.
+These situations may have led the academics of the time to a predisposition towards thinking and theorizing about best distribution of limited resources and the implications for the behaviour of animals exposed to similar kinds of stresses -- which just so happen to occur regularly in the daily challenges most wildlife face.

-Optimal foraging theory (OFT) is a field within Behavioural Ecology which talks about how natural selection is likely to select, over time via mutation and “survival of the fittest”, animals who waste as little energy as possible, or who make the smartest decisions about when and how much time spent hiding from predators, searching for food, eating, storing food for later, socializing, or defend the store.
-OFT is both a theoretical and experimental field, each with a rich research canon.
-Both Eric Charnov’s Marginal Value Theorem and John Krebs’ Foraging Theory, and Behavioural Ecology are worth looking up.
+Optimal foraging theory (OFT) is a field within Behavioural Ecology which talks about how natural selection is likely to select, over time via mutation and “survival of the fittest”, animals who waste as little energy as possible, or who make the smartest decisions about when and how much time spent hiding from predators, searching for food, eating, storing food for later, socializing, or defending their stored food.
+OFT is both a theoretical and experimental field, with a rich research canon.
+Both Eric Charnov’s Marginal Value Theorem and John Krebs’ Foraging Theory, and Behavioural Ecology books are worth looking up.
 These plus Central Place Foraging are all OFTs, which assume that evolution would select for behaviour that would tend to maximize the rate of prey capture over generations.

 The theory goes, that animals who are able to extract the most survival and reproduction value from each hour of each day while trying to minimize predation-risk will be the ones most likely to survive and reproduce in the long-run.
 Naturally, there is also a good deal of variability in individual behavioural and cognitive biases in most animal populations, but in general, when we go out to measure animal behaviour in the wild, we should expect to see most animals in the wild doing a “pretty good job” at balancing risks vs. rewards by taking enough chances to make sure they eat sufficiently but not over-feeding to the point that over-exposes them to predation risk, or reduces their ability to escape if a predator appears.

 My masters research was on Eastern chipmunks, Tamias striatus.
-My research advisor, Dr. Giraldeau, found good evidence that chipmunks base their foraging decisions based on the rate of prey capture.
-My work, showed that the presence of other chipmunks foraging
+My research advisor, Dr. Giraldeau at UQAM, found good evidence that chipmunks base many of their foraging decisions based on the rate of prey capture unually favouring itineraries that serve to maximize that rate.
+My research showed that the presence of other chipmunks foraging nearby prompts most chipmunks to sacrifice their rate of prey capture in order to directly antagonize or compete with those chipmunks -- meaning not only that they each know when and where one another is finding food, but interacting with and antagonizing one another in these situations is quite important to this species.

 Before we talk about the particulars of what those “rates of reinforcement” are, and are good for, I want to clarify what I mean by “a 10% change in rate of reinforcement”.
 There are all kinds of ideas about what reinforcement is and how often you should do it, so I want to clarify some of the things I mean, and some of the things I DO NOT mean by this usage of “reinforcement”.